fenton1000/mf-portfolio-five-big-boring-shop/README.md

 3. An enhanced chat style contact us feature rather than just a simple contact form as currently provided.

+4. Give users the ability to log in using an existing social media account.

+5. Create an admin approval flow for customer product comments.

+6. Give users the ability to filter product comments by date, rating, view my comments etc.

 ## 6. Typography and Color Scheme